How To Lose Weight On A Treadmill

 It doesn't need to be done like a body builder.
 You're not really trying to make yourself have ripped muscles but to get toned.
 Women don't need to worry, strength training will not give you big muscles like men as you don't produce enough testosterone for that.
 We have written about strength training for weight loss as part of our treadmill running plan for weight loss and is half way down the page.

-Don't worry about calorie counting if you're exercising to lose weight.
+You don't need to be too specific where calorie numbers are concerned.
 As long as you're not gorging yourself on food in between workouts your weight will fall.
 Walk/run slowly on a treadmill for a significant amount of time.
 As long as you're doing the exercise you will succeed.
 The amount of calories you burn does have an impact but don't stress about it.

 Losing weight is a big commitment and that's why some people don't succeed or their weight goes down and then up.
 We recommend after you're down to your desired weight that you keep an exercise program going.
 You don't need to workout as hard as before but for the health benefits of exercising in themselves, carry on some running and you will improve every aspect of your health.

 Source: C A Vella & Len Kravitz. coopersguns.com/files/research/epoc/exercise-afterburn_1104.pdf.
 Coopersguns.com.

 Source: Robert Ross, Damon Dagnone, Peter J.H.
 Jones, Heidi Smith, Anne Paddags, Robert Hudson & Ian Janssen. annals.org/aim/article/713672/reduction-obesity-related-comorbid-conditions-after-diet-induced-weight-loss.
 Annals of Internal Medicine, July 2000.